 Driving to Cape Breton

-For road trip enthusiasts, driving to Cape Breton via the Canso Causeway is an unforgettable experience.
-Whether you’re coming from New Brunswick, Prince Edward Island, or elsewhere in North America, the journey is part of the adventure.
-One there, the Cabot Trail is one of the most iconic drives in the world, especially in autumn.
+Driving to Cape Breton via the Canso Causeway is one of the better road trips in eastern Canada, and in October the scenery makes a strong case for taking the long way.
+Whether you’re coming from New Brunswick, Prince Edward Island, or elsewhere in North America, the journey is part of the experience.
+Once there, the Cabot Trail in autumn is reason enough to have made the drive.

-If you’re traveling from Newfoundland and Labrador, you can take the Marine Atlantic Ferry from Port aux Basques or Argentia to North Sydney, putting you right on the island.
+If you’re traveling from Newfoundland and Labrador, the Marine Atlantic Ferry from Port aux Basques or Argentia to North Sydney puts you right on the island.

-Pro Tip: No matter how you arrive, plan your travel and accommodations early, as Celtic Colours is one of the busiest times of the year on Cape Breton Island.
+No matter how you arrive, plan your travel and accommodations early.
+Celtic Colours is one of the busiest times of the year on Cape Breton Island and things fill up faster than you’d expect.

 Why You Should Experience Celtic Colours

-Celtic Colours is a festival unlike any other, offering a glimpse into the heart of Cape Breton.
-While the scenery and music are unforgettable, it’s the people who truly make the experience.
+There’s a reason so many people return to Celtic Colours year after year.
+It’s a festival unlike any other, and while the scenery and music are unforgettable, it’s the people who make it.

 Cape Bretoners have a way of making you feel at home.
 Whether it’s a local musician sharing a laugh after a performance, a server pointing you toward the best trails, or a stranger offering directions with a smile, their kindness is genuine and effortless.

-This isn’t just about concerts; it’s about connection.
+This isn’t just about concerts.
+It’s about connection.
 It’s about taking time to savour the music, the culture, and the community around you.
-Celtic Colours leaves you with memories that linger long after the festival ends—moments that make you want to come back again and again.
+Celtic Colours leaves you with memories that linger long after the ferry home, and an itch to come back before you’ve even unpacked.

-- Pack for all weather: Cape Breton’s weather in October is unpredictable.
-The week I was there I wore everything from shorts to a light goosedown jacket.
-Similar to its Gaelic counterparts on the other side of the Atlantic, rain and cutting winds are also not uncommon.
-Be sure to pack good walking shoes as well as waterproof footwear.
+Pack for all weather.
+The week I was there I wore everything from shorts to a goosedown jacket.
+Rain and cutting winds are not uncommon.
+Bring good walking shoes and waterproof footwear.

-- Keep it casual: Concerts have a laid-back vibe, so you can leave your formal wear at home.
+Keep it casual.
+Concerts have a laid-back vibe.
+Leave the formal wear at home.

-- Grab your tickets early: Popular shows like those at the Fortress of Louisbourg or Alexander Graham Bell Museum sell out quickly.
-Have your game plan ready when tickets go on sale and purchase the day they go on sale so you don’t miss out on your favourite musicians.
+Grab your tickets the day they go on sale.
+Popular shows like the Fortress of Louisbourg and Alexander Graham Bell Museum sell out fast.
+Have your game plan ready before tickets drop.